zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 -------------------------

-Before the Overwinter network upgrade, two-way replay protection is ensured by enforcing post-upgrade that the MSB of the transaction version is set to 1.
-From the perspective of old nodes, the transactions will have a negative version number, which is invalid under the old consensus rules.
+Before the Overwinter network upgrade, two-way replay protection is ensured by enforcing post-upgrade that the MSB of the transaction version is set to 1. [#zip-tx-format]_ From the perspective of old nodes, the transactions will have a negative version number, which is invalid under the old consensus rules.
 Enforcing this rule trivially makes old transactions invalid on the Overwinter branch.

 After the Overwinter network upgrade, two-way replay protection is ensured by transaction signatures committing to a specific ``BRANCH_ID``. [#zip-0143]_